awslabs/benchmark-ai/descriptor/README.md

 ## Descriptor reader

-A script is provided to parse descriptor files and generate the corresponding Kubernetes job configuration YAML file.
-To use the sript:
+The descriptor_reader Python script is provided to parse descriptor files and generate the corresponding Kubernetes job configuration YAML file.
+It is called as follows:

 ```
-python descriptor_reader.py path_to_descriptor
+python descriptor_reader.py path_to_descriptor.toml
 ```

+This utility is used by the baictl CLI to run Kubernetes jobs.